 The unit is currently best suited for KS3 and KS4 however there is a Primary School version which is in development!
 Furthermore, Turntablism Unit 2 is currently being written to allow for progression and extension for those pupils who have completed Unit 1.

-Please contact with Bradley Smith at LSMS via email at Bradley.Smith@leics.gov.uk or by phone on 0116 3050275 to discuss bringing this stimulating unit of Turntablism to your school.
+Please contact with Bradley Smith (Bradley.Smith@leics.gov.uk / 0116 3050275) to discuss bringing this stimulating unit of Turntablism to your school.

 - Turntablism feature from Music Teacher Magazine (PDF, 2.6 Mb)